Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Valid, with validity at least for the intended period of stay

-Valid for 3 months — watch the dates
+Valid 3 months — monitor dates carefully

 • Economic parameters (parametri economici)